Gilgamech/website/Android.md

 ### First Player token gets passed to the last person to Get a jump on the case.
 ### Events
 - New General Event bumps any current General Event to the 2nd space, and any 2nd General Event off the board, unresolved.
-- Resolved Events and "fall off the board" events go in the same face-down pile.
+- Resolved Events and 'fall off the board' events go in the same face-down pile.
 - Specific events rearrange all the leads.
   -  If a lead is already there, swap them.
   -  If the suspect dies, the Specific Event ends and goes back in the box.